jdnichollsc/faang-interview/BEHAVIORAL.md

 ## Communication skills.
 You probably won't have any trouble thinking of a story communication questions, since it's not only part of most jobs; it's part of everyday life.
 However, the thing to remember here is to also talk about your thought process or preparation.
 ### Give me an example of a time when you were able to successfully persuade someone to see things you way at work.
 ### Descrbe a time when you were the resident technical expert.
-What did you di ti make sure everyone was able to understand you?
+What did you do to make sure everyone was able to understand you?
 ### Tell me about a time when you had to rely on written communication to get your ideas across to your team.
 ### Give me an example of a time when you have to explain something fairly complex to a frustrated client.
 How did you handle this delicate situation?
 ### Tell me about a successful presentation you give an why you think it was a hit.